pixelbrow720/SKrulll/docs/architecture.md

-# CyberOps Framework Architecture
+# SKrulll Architecture

-This document provides an overview of the CyberOps framework architecture, including component interactions, data flows, and recommendations for future enhancements.
+This document provides an overview of the SKrulll architecture, including component interactions, data flows, and recommendations for future enhancements.

 ## System Architecture

 ### Overview

-The CyberOps framework is a comprehensive cybersecurity platform that integrates various security assessment tools into a unified, orchestrated system.
+SKrulll is a comprehensive cybersecurity platform that integrates various security assessment tools into a unified, orchestrated system.
 The architecture follows a modular design with specialized components for different security domains.

 ### Key Components